Hasimasi/ding/FAQ.md

 - Bad: `!play https://www.youtube.com/watch?v=gbv-yqqmLH0&list=PLC0A615438E62547A`

 ## Does it work with Spotify?
 No, and it probably never will.
+Use this instead: http://www.playlistbuddy.com/

 ## Can it play streams?
 No. MusicBot downloads music before playing it, and therefore streams such as Twitch are not playable.